Jack Bruce: 1980s

 By 1979, Bruce's drug habit had reached such a level that he had lost most of his money.
-Bruce contributed as a session musician to recordings by Cozy Powell, Gary Moore and Jon Anderson to raise money.
+Bruce contributed as a session musician to recordings by Cozy Powell, Gary Moore, and Jon Anderson to raise money.
 By 1980 his career was back on track with his new band, Jack Bruce & Friends, consisting of drummer Billy Cobham, guitarist Clem Clempson and keyboardist/guitarist David Sancious.
-After releasing an album, I've Always Wanted to Do This, at the end of 1980, they undertook a long tour to support the record, but it was not a commercial success and they disbanded.
+After releasing the album I've Always Wanted to Do This at the end of 1980, they undertook a long tour to support the record, but it was not a commercial success and they disbanded.
 That year he also collaborated on the Soft Machine album Land of Cockayne (released in 1981).

 In 1981, Bruce collaborated with guitarist Robin Trower and released two power trio albums, B.L.T. and Truce, the first of which was a minor hit in the US.
 He also played for Trevor Rabin on the album Wolf.
 By 1983, Bruce was no longer contracted to a major record company and released his next solo album, Automatic, on a minor German label, Intercord.
 A European tour followed to promote the album enlisting Bruce Gary from The Knack (who had also played in Bruce's 1975 band) on drums and Sancious from his 1980 band (Jack Bruce & Friends) on guitar and keyboards.
-In 1982, Bruce played with a short-lived ensemble A Gathering of Minds, composed of Billy Cobham, Allan Holdsworth, Didier Lockwood and David Sancious at Montreux.
+In 1982, Bruce played with a short-lived ensemble A Gathering of Minds, composed of Billy Cobham, Allan Holdsworth, Didier Lockwood, and David Sancious at Montreux.
 In 1983, Bruce sang on tracks 5 and 6 of the Allan Holdsworth album Road Games.

 In 1983, Bruce began working with the Latin/world music producer Kip Hanrahan, and released the collaborative albums Desire Develops an Edge, Vertical's Currency, A Few Short Notes from the End Run, Exotica and All Roads Are Made of the Flesh.
 They were all critically successful, and in 2001 he went on to form his own band using Hanrahan's famous Afro-Cuban based rhythm section.
 Other than his partnership with lyricist Pete Brown, Bruce's musical relationship with Hanrahan was the most consistent and long-lasting of his career.

 In 1985, he sang lead and played blues harp on the song "Silver Bullet" with Anton Fier's Golden Palominos.
 It appears on the album Visions of Excess.
-In 1986 he re-recorded the Cream song "I Feel Free" and released it as a single to support an advertising campaign for the Renault 21 motor car.
+In 1986, Bruce re-recorded the Cream song "I Feel Free" and released it as a single to support an advertising campaign for the Renault 21 motor car.

-In 1989, Bruce secured his first major record deal in a decade, with Epic, and recorded A Question of Time.
+In 1989, Bruce secured his first major record deal in a decade with Epic and recorded A Question of Time.
 This included two tracks with Ginger Baker on drums, their first collaboration since Cream.
 Baker then joined Bruce's live band and toured the United States at the turn of the decade.